 KU students who have been selected for verification.

-If a student is selected for KU verification, the student will be sent a notification to the student's registered KU email account.
-The student may also check the items on the student's “To Do List’ at https://sa.ku.edu > Enroll & Pay > Student Center To Do List.
+If a student is selected for verification, they will be sent a notification to their registered KU email account.
+The student may also check the items on their “To Do List’ in Enroll and Pay.